the-JS-hater/MartinFunnyHouse/report/report-morno368-antni004.typ

       #image("images/cubemap_corrected.png", width: 95%)
     ],
   ),
-  caption: [Parallax corrected cubemap on the left; normal cubemap on the right.], ) <parallax-comparison>
+  caption: [Normal cubemap on the left; parallax corrected cubemap on the right.], ) <parallax-comparison>